 Guides

-Practical walk-throughs for the vulnerabilities we catch most often in AI-built Next.js + Supabase apps.
+Practical walk-throughs for the vulnerabilities we catch most often in modern production apps, especially AI-assisted Next.js + Supabase codebases.
 Each guide covers what the bug is, a working exploit, the fix, and how Securie catches it automatically.

 Supabase RLS misconfiguration — detect, exploit, and fix